-Drug Development Advisors Driving Scientific Innovation Since 2002 Results: Cross-Functional Communication is Key A point of emphatic agreement across the publications reviewed is the need for effective communication between modelers and other functional experts, e.g., from pharmacology, biology, clinical research^{1,4}, as well as with regulatory agencies6.
-A well-qualified QSP model can be a repository for biologic, pharmacologic, and clinical knowledge^{1,3,4} and a reusable and extensible asset for a development program^{1,6}.
+Drug Development Advisors Driving Scientific Innovation Since 2002 Results: Cross-Functional Communication is Key A point of emphatic agreement across the publications reviewed is the need for effective communication between modelers and other functional experts, e.g., from pharmacology, biology, clinical research, as well as with regulatory agencies.
+A well-qualified QSP model can be a repository for biologic, pharmacologic, and clinical knowledge and a reusable and extensible asset for a development program.
 The MQM framework laid out here evolved out of Rosa's modeling practice both to facilitate effective communication and to support model qualification, i.e., addressing the questions and concerns in Table 1.
 Areas of specific agreement or contrasting views with other authors are highlighted in each section below.
-More details on the MQM Conclusions: Emerging Consensus • Recent publications and conference presentations suggest that the modeling community is reaching a • The MQM's systematic consideration of uncertainty and variability and associated use of sensitivity analysis and Virtual Patients are generalizable concepts that are applicable to QSP models and enhance the qualification Table 2.
-Possible Qualitative Uncertainty Resolutions Document and proceed with Appropriate if impact is localized, distal to the most likely hypothesis focus of the research, or transient.
-Simplify model structure to avoid modeling uncertain area explicitly Appropriate if possible without compromising the model's ability to address research questions.
-Resolve definitively, i.e., eliminate all but one hypothesis through data and/or modeling analysis May require significant resources, which is warranted if model predictions relevant to the research question are sensitive or likely to be sensitive to the uncertainty.
-Maintain multiple hypotheses in model to explore explicitly Appropriate if model predictions are sensitive to the uncertainty and if more than one hypothesis satisfies all constraints.
-For more information about this work, please contact: Christina Friedrich Rosa & Co LLC (650)784-0771 cfriedrich@rosaandco.com
+More details on the MQM Conclusions: Emerging Consensus • Recent publications and conference presentations suggest that the modeling community is reaching a • The MQM's systematic consideration of uncertainty and variability and associated use of sensitivity analysis and Virtual Patients are generalizable concepts that are applicable to QSP models and enhance the qualification For more information about this work, please contact: Christina Friedrich Rosa & Co LLC (650)784-0771 > cfriedrich@rosaandco.com